mtex-toolbox/mtex-toolbox.github.io/pages/workshops/workshop25.md

 - first + second week (presence):  (PhD) students - 400 Euro, other - 600 Euro
 - first + second week (online):  (PhD) students - 200 Euro, other - 300 Euro
 - second week: (PhD) students - 100 Euro, other - 200 Euro
-- Payment includes Lunch for all days and Excursion fee
+- Payment includes: Lunch for all days and Excursion fee
 - Registration for students of the TU Freiberg and the University of Halle is free of charge

 ## Organizers: